Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogManager.md

 ### IgnoreCatelLogging

-Gets a value indicating whether the global IgnoreCatelLogging should be overriden.Note that this value will override all settings of each listener globally.
-If this value is set to`null` , nothing will be overriden.
+Gets a value indicating whether the global IgnoreCatelLogging should be overriden.
+Note that this value will override all settings of each listener globally.
+If this value is set to`null`, nothing will be overriden.

 ### IsDebugEnabled

-Gets a value indicating whether the global IsDebugEnabled should be overriden.Note that this value will override all settings of each listener globally.
-If this value is set to`null` , nothing will be overriden.
+Gets a value indicating whether the global IsDebugEnabled should be overriden.
+Note that this value will override all settings of each listener globally.
+If this value is set to`null`, nothing will be overriden.

 ### IsErrorEnabled

-Gets a value indicating whether the global IsErrorEnabled should be overriden.Note that this value will override all settings of each listener globally.
-If this value is set to`null` , nothing will be overriden.
+Gets a value indicating whether the global IsErrorEnabled should be overriden.
+Note that this value will override all settings of each listener globally.
+If this value is set to`null`, nothing will be overriden.

 ### IsInfoEnabled

-Gets a value indicating whether the global IsInfoEnabled should be overriden.Note that this value will override all settings of each listener globally.
-If this value is set to`null` , nothing will be overriden.
+Gets a value indicating whether the global IsInfoEnabled should be overriden.
+Note that this value will override all settings of each listener globally.
+If this value is set to`null`, nothing will be overriden.

 ### IsStatusEnabled

-Gets a value indicating whether the global IsStatusEnabled should be overriden.Note that this value will override all settings of each listener globally.
-If this value is set to`null` , nothing will be overriden.
+Gets a value indicating whether the global IsStatusEnabled should be overriden.
+Note that this value will override all settings of each listener globally.
+If this value is set to`null`, nothing will be overriden.

 ### IsWarningEnabled

-Gets a value indicating whether the global IsWarningEnabled should be overriden.Note that this value will override all settings of each listener globally.
-If this value is set to`null` , nothing will be overriden.
+Gets a value indicating whether the global IsWarningEnabled should be overriden.
+Note that this value will override all settings of each listener globally.
+If this value is set to`null`, nothing will be overriden.